-We draw attention to Note 2 in the consolidated financial statements, that the Company incurred a net loss of \$25,619,799 during the year ended December 31, 2018 and, as at that date, had a working capital deficiency of \$1,163,299.
-The Company has incurred losses from inception, has not yet achieved profitable operations, is currently in the development stage and has not commenced commercial operations.
+We draw attention to Note 2 in the consolidated financial statements, which indicates that the Company has not yet achieved profitable operations and expects to incur further losses.
 The Company's ability to continue as a going concern is dependent upon its ability to raise equity financing and the attainment of profitable operations.
-As stated in Note 2, these events or conditions indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
+As stated in Note 2, these events or conditions, along with other matters as set forth in Note 2, indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.